-The Company is unable to ensure all independent non-executive directors to be independent in accordance with the independence guidelines set out in the Listing Rules for the Year.
+All independent non-executive Directors has confirmed to the Company that they are independent in accordance with the independence guidelines set out in the Listing Rules for the Year.

-The Company is unable to ensure the non-executive directors are appointed for a specific term although in practice they are subject to retirement on rotation and reelection at the Company's annual general meetings pursuant to the Company's Articles of Association.
+The non-executive Directors are not appointed for a specific term although in practice they are subject to retirement on rotation and re-election at the Company's annual general meetings pursuant to the Company's Articles of Association.